Bahawalpur: The Second World War

 At the outbreak of World War II in 1939, Bahawalpur's Nawab was the first ruler of a princely state to offer his full support and resources of the state towards the crown's war efforts.

 Joining Pakistan

 British Princely states were given the option to join either Pakistan or India upon British withdrawal from the Sub-Continent in August 1947.
-The city and the princely state of Bahawalpur acceded to Pakistan on October 7, 1947, under Nawab Sadiq Muhammad Khan Abbasi V Bahadur.
+The city and the princely state of Bahawalpur acceded to Pakistan on 7 October 1947, under Nawab Sadiq Muhammad Khan Abbasi V Bahadur.
 Following independence, the city's minority Hindu and Sikh communities migrated to India en masse, while Muslim refugees from India settled in the city and the surrounding region.

+Modern

+Muhammad Zia-ul-Haq, the sixth president of Pakistan, died in an aircraft crash on 17 August 1988 in Bahawalpur near the Sutlej River after departing from the Bahawalpur Airport.
+Zia's close assistant Akhtar Abdur Rehman, American diplomat Arnold Lewis Raphel and 27 others also died in the crash.

+In the years following the 2019 Pulwama attack, Pakistani authorities launched a crackdown on Jaish-e-Mohammed (JeM), leading to the takeover of several affiliated sites in Bahawalpur, including Madressatul Sabir and Jama-e-Masjid Subhanallah, by the Punjab government.
+During the 2025 India–Pakistan conflict, Bahawalpur was one of the cities targeted by Indian missile strikes under "Operation Sindoor", launched in response to the 2025 Pahalgam attack.
+Pakistani authorities confirmed that a strike occurred in the city, with reports of civilian casualties near a mosque formerly associated with JeM.

-District Statistics
+District statistics

 There are 6 tehsils in District Bahawalpur, with 109 union councils, 714 villages, and 5 municipal committees.